Stratford International station

+History

 Construction of the National Rail station was completed in 2006, but it only opened in 2009 to serve Southeastern services on HS1.
 In 2011, an extension of the DLR was opened to connect Stratford International to the wider London public transport network, and to the main Stratford station to the south.

 The DLR station is physically separate and located just across the road from the HS1 station.
 Oyster cards and contactless payment cards are valid for travel to and from Stratford International, with the DLR station in London fare zone 2 and 3, but special fares apply at the HS1 station.